-When temperature difference is detected, it will flash green and return to the locked position and the LED will turn green.
+Poke the head again and it will return to the locked position and the LED will turn green.

 Repeat this process for each spray head, when all sensors have been checked the controller will display FINISH and the total number of tested heads will be displayed.